jonasrosland/velero-community/README.md

-# Official repository for Heptio Ark community meetings!
+# Official repository for Heptio Ark community meetings

 ## Ark Q&A